bear24rw/EECE4029/hw3_pthreads/README.md

 Timestamped Prints
 -------------------
-Early on it was determined that the `printf`s from different threads would show up out of order.
+Early on it was determined that the `printf`'s from different threads would show up out of order.
 This made is difficult to debug sequence sensitive events.
 To solve this problem a `tprintf` macro was created: